avaneev/biteopt/README.md

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10 times is a minimal general requirement.
-This method is hugely probabilistic and it depends on its initial state, which is selected randomly.
+This method is hugely-probabilistic, and it depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 1000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 7000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 10<sup>-6</sup> precision.

 Each run may generate an equally-usable candidate solution (not necessarily